PaolaVlsc/SQL_InsuranceSystemDatabase/Step01/README.md

 ## Views

-Views have been created to demonstrate how to use them.
 There are both updatable and non-updatable views, showcasing different scenarios.

+- `customerInfo`: An updatable view that allows viewing and updating customer information.
+- `customerContract_view`: An updatable view that provides information about customers and their contracts.
+- `customers_view3`: A safe, updatable view for customers with certain criteria.
+- `cust_distinct_names`: A non-updatable view that displays distinct customer names.

 ## Usage